Quadtree/LD56/README.md

     - C++ is obviously going to be a lot faster on web

 ## Remaining Tasks
-- Win screen
+- Cycling through levels when you win
 - Keys to scroll and zoom
-- Advanced AI
 - Sound
 - Clean up shell
 - Fix DPI scaling issue